 Nevertheless, the 2012 EITI report confirms that oil companies paid $266 million to Timor-Leste in 2012 for "Additional Taxes," which are taxes paid late and associated penalties.
 However, Timor-Leste could have to return these if the companies win their appeals.
 They include $25 million paid five years late by Woodside on 29 May 2012, but are mostly not broken down by company.

-The 2013 EITI report was published in early 2016, and continues the same excessive level of aggregation as the previous one.
+The 2013 EITI report was published in early 2016, and continues the same lack of disaggregation as the previous one.
 Timor-Leste's oil and gas revenues dropped from $3.58 billion in 2012 to $3.05 billion in 2013, a 15% decrease.
 Although declining prices had some effect, Bayu-Undan produced 2.5% fewer barrels in 2013, while Kitan production fell by 56.8%.
 Only $17.2 million was collected in "additional taxes," much less than in 2012.

-In April 2016, following discussion within the Multi-Stakeholder Group, Timor-Leste published a supplement to the 2013 EITI report, with a little more information about employment and the no-bid PSC award.
+In April 2016, following discussion within the Multi-Stakeholder Group (MSG), Timor-Leste published a supplement to its 2013 EITI report, with a little more information about employment and the no-bid PSC award.
 In August ANPM provided additional information on 2013 production from Bayu-Undan and Kitan.

 In August 2016, Timor-Leste opened a tender for a consultant to prepare and reconcile Timor-Leste's EITI reports for 2015 and 2016, which was awarded to Ernst and Young in October for $104,000 (right).